PRESIDENT / FOUNDER

 Edward E. Gordon

 Edward E. Gordon has consulted with leaders in business, education, government and non-profits for 50 years.
 Ed is a big picture thought leader connecting the employment dots between business, education, and training.
 As a historical economist he applies inter-disciplinary solutions that address the jobs-skills disconnect and related economic development issues.
-The culmination of his work can be found in his book, Future Jobs: Solving the Employment and Skills Crisis.
+The culmination of his work can be found in his new White Paper: Job Shock: Solving the Pandemic and 2030 Employment Meltdown (Gordon Reports 2021).

 Gordon, the founder and president of Imperial Consulting Corporation in Chicago, is a human capital management expert who is internationally recognized as an authority on how talent delivery systems, career development, and training relate to business and economic growth.
-As a writer, researcher, speaker, and consultant he has helped shape policy and promote business and talent development through regional cross-sector partnerships.
+As a writer, researcher, speaker, and consultant he has helped shape policy and promote business and talent development at the national level and through regional cross-sector partnerships.

-He has been quoted in or written over 300 articles for major newspapers such as USA Today, Wall Street Journal, New York Times, Washington Post, Boston Globe, Los Angeles Times, and Investor’s Business Daily, and popular magazines, business publications, and education journals, including The Futurist, M World, Talent Management, Training, HR Magazine, and Employment Relations Today as well as in the documentary film “Waiting for Superman.”
+He has been quoted in or written over 300 articles for major newspapers such as USA Today, Wall Street Journal, New York Times, Washington Post, Boston Globe, Los Angeles Times, and Investor’s Business Daily, and popular magazines, business publications, and education journals, including The Futurist, M World, Talent Management, Training, HR Magazine, and Employment Relations Today.

-His media experience includes the CBS Network’s The Early Show, The PBS NewsHour, CNN, NBC, Bloomberg TV, WGN, NPR, Time-Warner Cable, USA Radio, and Yahoo!
+His media experience includes the CBS Network’s The Early Show, The PBS NewsHour, CNN, NBC, Bloomberg TV, WGN, NPR, Time-Warner Cable, USA Radio, YouTube and numerous webinars.
 As a professional speaker, he has been heard by over 500,000 people and millions on television and radio.

 Gordon has taught courses in business, psychology, and history for 20 years at several Chicago-area universities including DePaul, Loyola, and Northwestern.
 He is currently on the Advisory Boards of Manufacturing Renaissance and Catholic Charities of Chicago.
 Gordon has served on the Board of Directors of the Better Business Bureau of Chicago and Northern Illinois, the Advisory Board of the Coachella Valley Economic Partnership (Palm Springs, CA area), the Board of Trustees of Moraine Valley Community College, the Board of Directors of the Illinois Literacy Resource Development Center, and the Youth Policy Committee of the Chicago Workforce Board.